The EU Green Claims Directive requires companies to provide more evidence for sustainability claims

 Measurlabs provides biobased content measurement and certification, as well as biodegradation and compostability testing in line with EU principles on the justification of green claims.
 Testing options cover compostability in an industrial compost and a home compost, as well as biodegradation in soil and marine environments.

 While not yet law, the Green Claims Directive is widely expected to be passed.
 Considering the public’s skepticism towards many sustainability claims, preemptively adopting scientific testing and verification procedures can also be a competitive advantage.
-If you would like to learn more about how you can verify your green claims, please contact us through the form below or at info@measurlabs.com.
+If you would like to learn more about how you can verify your green claims, do not hesitate to contact our experts through the form below.

 References